The Settings tab of the Page form offers a variety of additional settings that you can apply to the page, beyond just editing the content.

 Show in Menus - Uncheck this box if you don't want this page to be displayed in the main menu or sidebar menus.
 This can be useful for pages that are accessible in other ways, and don't fit well in the menu.
 It can also be used to "hide" the page while edits are done to it.
 This checkbox affects the same property as the Show in Menu checkbox on the Sitemap.

 Hide From Search Engines - Check this box to prevent search engines from indexing this page.

-The "Teasers" tab allows you to manage fields used to control the display of your page when linked to on social media.
-These fields do not display on your page but they are used for creating the link previews social media platforms display to users.
+The "Teasers" tab allows you to manage fields used to control the display of your page when it gets linked to on social media.
+These fields do not display on your page, but are instead used for creating the link previews that social media platforms display to users.
 If the page you are creating is a news page, the teaser image and title will be used on the News Hub page or in News Teaser Blocks.